 Here are some ways you may be able to get more damages than the at-fault person’s insurance covers:

 An umbrella insurance policy is typically purchased by parties who could be sued for other people’s damages following someone else’s accident.
 For example, this may apply if you are in a truck accident and the trucking company holds an umbrella policy.
-In this case, the truck driver would be covered by more than one insurance company who holds liability in the accident.
+In this case, the truck driver would be covered by more than one insurance company that holds liability in the accident.

-Suing More Than One Liable Party
+Suing More than One Liable Party

 If there are multiple defendants in an accident, you can sue each of them.
 However, you will still be limited to the total amount that is determined as fair or necessary to cover your damages.
 Plus, each person or party will also hold their own policy limits.
 But it is a way to potentially get financial recovery beyond the limit of a single insurance policy.